chrstphlbr/pa/README.md

 # *pa* - Performance (Change) Analysis

-*pa* is an efficient tool for analysing performance data based on statistical simulation, i.e., bootstrap.
+*pa* is an efficient tool for analyzing performance data based on statistical simulation, i.e., bootstrap.
 The performance data can come from measurements such as performance tests or benchmarks.

-There are two main ways how to analyse performance data with *pa*:
+There are two main ways how to analyze performance data with *pa*:
 1. Single version analysis: statistic (e.g., mean) + variability (confidence interval of the statistic)
 2. Analysis between two versions: confidence interval ratio of a statistic (e.g., mean)